-Director's indemnities
+Directors' indemnities

-The company has not made qualifying third party indemnity provisions for the benefit of its directors, which were made during the year or remain in force at the date of this report.
+The company has no qualifying third party indemnity provisions for the benefit of its directors, which were made during the year or remain in force at the date of this report.

 Auditor

 The auditor, Deloitte LLP, will be proposed for re-appointment at the forthcoming Annual General Meeting.